Direct deep-sea carbon dioxide injection: Use of clathrate hydrates

 The use of clathrate hydrates can be implemented in order to reduce speed of dissolution of carbon dioxide.
 The hydrates give carbon dioxide a negative buoyancy, allowing injection to occur at surface levels rather than through pipelines.
 Experiments showed that the use of clathrate hydrates minimized the rate at which the injected carbon dioxide spread throughout the ocean floor.
 This rate proved to minimize impact on deep sea organisms.
 The intactness of the hydrates relies heavily on the ocean current's magnitude at the site of injection.
 The carbon dioxide dissolved into surface waters before the hydrate was able to sink to the deep ocean (10–55% of carbon dioxide remained stuck to the hydrate at depths of 1500m into the ocean).
 In laboratory experiments, continuous streams of hydrates have not yet been achieved.

 Costs

 A cost estimate from 2007 put the costs for this technology at 5-30 US$ per ton of CO2 net injected.
 This cost estimate was "including offshore transportation of 100 to 500 km".

+The IEA Greenhouse Gas R&D Programme estimated that dilute carbon dioxide injection would cost $70 per tonne of carbon dioxide including costs of carbon capture, transport, and storage before boat dispersal.